 Kate Kurucz’s solo exhibition Haza is an immersive installation which sensitively unpacks her family’s experience of migration, dislocation and adaptation through paint on glass animation.
+The centrepiece of Haza is a four-and-a-half-minute animated video.
+Over the course of seven months, Kate painted and photographed each frame on a single pane of glass – then wiping down, repainting and photographing the same pane for each subsequent 2800 frames.
 Drawing on family memories, this installation evokes the drive-in cinema and takes its title from the Hungarian word for ‘home’.

 Location: Migration Museum, 82 Kintore Ave, Adelaide SA 5000